-Automatic memory management is a particularly important feature of the Java programming environment, and the specification takes a direction that allows, as much as possible, the job of memory management to be implemented automatically by the underlying system and not intrude on the programming task.
-Additionally, the authors understand that many automatic memory management algorithms, also known as garbage collection (GC), exist, and many of those apply to certain classes of realtime programming styles and systems.
+Automatic memory management is a particularly important feature of the Java programming environment.
+The specification should enable, as much as possible, the job of memory management to be implemented automatically by the underlying system and not intrude on the programming task.
+Many automatic memory management algorithms, also known as garbage collection (GC), exist, and many of those apply to certain classes of realtime programming styles and systems.
 In an attempt to accommodate a diverse set of GC algorithms, the specification defines a memory allocation and reclamation paradigm that should

-- be independent of any particular GC algorithm, - enable the program to precisely characterize a implemented GC algorithm's effect on the execution time, preemption, and dispatching of realtime Java threads, and - enable the allocation and reclamation of objects outside of any interference by any GC algorithm.
+- be independent of any particular GC algorithm, - enable the program to precisely characterize a GC algorithm's effect on the execution time, preemption, and dispatching of realtime Java threads, and - enable the allocation and reclamation of objects outside of any interference by any GC algorithm.